-You will be reflective; have good communication skills; and be able to demonstrate a clear desire for making a difference to all children in their care.
+You will be reflective; have good communication skills; and be able to demonstrated a clear desire for making a difference to all children in their care.
 You will also be able to demonstrate their abilities, as an experienced SENCO, either having been awarded the NASENCO or having been working as a SENCO in a school before September 2008.
 They will also be someone who is able to lead a team, but also be able to work as part of a team, in order to achieve strategic outcomes, aligned to the SDP, and linked to the ethos and vision of the school.

 In addition, you will need to demonstrate an ability to be patient, understanding and responsive to the needs of children in their care, and the staff they are leading.
-They must be able to build positive relationships with all stake holders and motivate those around them so that all children in SEN can be as successful as possible.
+They must be able to build positive relationships with all stake holders, and motivate those around them so that all children in SEN can be as successful as possible.

 We would like you to start work as soon as possible.